chantsss/chantsss.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
 Hi, I’m Sheng Wang, a final year Ph.D. candidate at **the Hong Kong University of Science and Technology** (HKUST).
 I am fortunate to be supervised by Prof. [Pedro V. SANDER](https://www.cse.ust.hk/~psander/) and Prof. [Junwei LIANG](https://junweiliang.me/).
-I had an unforgettable time at the Intelligent and Autonomous Driving Center (IADC), where I learned a great deal and enjoyed working alongside my colleagues.
+I had an unforgettable time at the Cheng Kar-Shun Robotics Institute (CKSRI) and the Intelligent and Autonomous Driving Center (IADC), where I learned a great deal and enjoyed working alongside my colleagues.

 Before joining HKUST, I completed my Master's degree in Advanced Robotics at **École Centrale de Nantes** (ECN), France, in 2020, and my Bachelor's degree in Optoelectronic Information Science and Engineering at **Harbin Institute of Technology** (HIT), China, in 2018.